GwyrddGlas/GwyrddGlas/README.md

 ### Shwmae!
 I'm GwyrddGlas 👋

-I'm a Welsh Lua developer transitioning from GTA5 mods to game development with LOVE2D.
+I'm a Welsh Lua developer transitioning from GTA5 Scripting to game development with LOVE2D.
 Join me on this exciting journey of learning and creativity!

 #### 🌟 Upcoming Projects